Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/610872-ChallengeQuestion.md

 Consistent with the configuration of previous BraTS challenges, we intend to use the "Dice Similarity Coefficient", and the "Hausdorff distance (95%)".
 The aggregate rankings from these two metrics will determine the recipients of monetary awards.

-Expanding upon this evaluation scheme, we will also provide the metrics of "Sensitivity" and "Specificity", allowing to determine potential over- or under-segmentations of the tumor sub-regions by participating methods.
+Expanding upon this evaluation scheme, we will also provide the metrics of "Sensitivity" and "Specificity" to determine potential over- or under-segmentations of the tumor sub-regions by participating methods.
 These metrics are provided for participant guidance, and will not impact aggregate rankings.

 ---